Tommy J. Curry: Awards

 In addition to the American Book Award, Curry has received several academic awards and honors for his research.
 In 2017, Curry was awarded the Alain Locke Award by the Society of American Philosophy for his public intellectual research and commentaries on anti-Black racism, the death and dying of Black males, and the rape of Black men and boys in the United States.
 His publications and national profile earned him recognition as one of the Top 15 Emerging Scholars of Color in the United States by Diverse Magazine in 2018.
 In 2020, his second monograph, Another white Man's Burden: Josiah Royce's Quest for a Philosophy of white Racial Empire, won the Josiah Royce Prize in American Idealist Thought from the Josiah Royce Society.
+In 2026, the British Philosophical Association recognized Tommy J. Curry's work on Black men and boys and racial justice with the Contribution of Research Outwith the Academy award.